microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-0">0.0 Prerequisites</a></h2>

-In this module you will learn what the Prerequisites are for this workshop.
+In this module you will learn what the prerequisites are for this workshop.

 The workshop does not assume a deep working knowledge of SQL Server or OpenShift.
 It does have an assumption to know basics of using a Linux bash shell but all commands are provided to run the activities including scripts.